 I was interested in Solnit’s comparison with the songlines of the First Australians.
 In these days of serious debate about cultural appropriation, I considered long and hard whether it would be appropriate to include that part of the quote.
 In doing so, I found an explanation which seemed genuine and made sense to me.
 You can read it here.

 Landscape as narrative.
 This is something I have long believed in, right down to my core.
-When I wander through the Scrub, observing how the seasons have wrought changes on it — how rain brings forth wildflowers, for example; and how those wildflowers differ in variety and in abundance, depending on that year’s rainfall — I believe that I am following a narrative which is both part of me, as a creature on this earth, and also greater than me.
+When I go for a bushwalk in a place that is familiar to me, a track I’ve walked many times before, part of the joy I find in my wandering is in the act of observing how the seasons have wrought changes on the place since the last time I was there — how rain brings forth wildflowers, for example; and how those wildflowers differ in variety and in abundance, depending on that year’s rainfall.
+It feels then as though I am following a narrative which is both part of me, as a creature on this earth, and also greater than me.
 Songlines are not mine to appropriate, but the sense of a story, and the sense of the sacred, is everyone’s to share.

 But it is nice to know there are guides along the way.